 Myth 2.
 A soul mate is a magical person

-Many surprises (not pleasant ones) await people who believe in a “magical” man/woman; men and women who live in a fantasy world.
-A majority find themselves obsessed with trying to create “a magical” man/woman out of their dates or partners.
+Many surprises (not pleasant ones) await people who believe in a “magical” person; men and women who live in a fantasy world.
+A majority find themselves obsessed with trying to create “a magical” person out of their dates or partners.
 Good luck with that!

 Myth 3.
 A soul mate encounter is all up to fate